Vasileia-Apostolou/Beauty_Bounty/README.md

 - **Secret Key Exposed**

 During the development proccess, I realised that I have exposed the stripe secret key, along with the database ProgresSQL URI.
 After I contacted tutor support, I have been advised to destroy the database and create a new one.
-As fas as the stripe key, I hide it in an env.py file and include it to the .gitignore file.
+As fas as the stripe key, I hid it in an env.py file and include it to the .gitignore file.

-* POSTGRES URI Exposed, destroyed database
-* created cart - deleted database - reupload products
-* sqlite3
-* max product quantity
+- **Cart App**

+During the development process, because I have destroyed the database, I had to re-create a superuser, users and re-upload the product manually through the admin panel.

 ### Unresolved Bugs